eclipse-sumo/sumo/docs/web/docs/Simulation/Intersections.md

 # Speed while passing the Intersection

-All the [rules for vehicle speed](VehicleSpeed.md) are applicable but there is an additioal feature to model speed reductions while turning.
+All the [rules for vehicle speed](VehicleSpeed.md) are applicable but there is an additional feature to model speed reductions while turning.
 Since SUMO version 1.0, lane speeds within the intersection are reduced in accordance to their turning radius.
 This means, that vehicles will reduce their speed while turning according to